 |Year||Month||Consumer confidence (average of the component questions)||Producer confidence (average of the component questions)|

-Manufacturing output almost 11 percent up in November
+Manufacturing output over 7 percent up in March

-In November 2021, the average daily output generated by the Dutch manufacturing industry was up by 10.6 percent on November 2020.
-Output was up by 9.9 percent in the previous month.
-In November, manufacturing output was at its highest level ever.
+In March 2022, the average daily output generated by the Dutch manufacturing industry was up by 7.2 percent on March 2021.
+Output grew by 10.4 percent in the previous month.

-In Q3 2021, the number of hours worked adjusted for seasonal effects was 1.8 percent higher than in Q2 2021.
-Total hours worked by employees and self-employed people over Q3 2021 amounted to approximately 3.5 billion.
+In Q1 2022, the number of hours worked adjusted for seasonal effects was 4 percent higher than in Q4 2021.
+Total hours worked by employees and self-employed people over Q1 2022 amounted to approximately 3.6 billion.

-At the end of September, the number of unfilled vacancies stood at 371 thousand.
-This is 45 thousand more than at the end of the previous quarter.
-This surpasses the record high of the previous quarter (327 thousand).
+At the end of March, the number of unfilled vacancies stood at 451 thousand.
+This is 59 thousand more than at the end of the previous quarter.
+The increase was stronger than in the previous two quarters and the number of unfilled vacancies surpassed the record of Q4 (392 thousand).

-In Q3 2021, turnover at temporary employment agencies rose by 2.8 percent relative to the previous quarter.
-Year on year, this turnover increased by 14.2 percent.
+In Q4 2021, turnover at temporary employment and job placement agencies rose by 4.8 percent relative to the previous quarter.
+Year on year, this turnover increased by 14.5 percent.